Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/effects/effect/vhs.md

 * **Artifacts:** This controls the number of visible artifacts.
 * **Scale:** You can adjust this option to change the size of the noise overlay and artifacts.
 * **Invert artifacts:** By enabling this option, the color is inverted where the artifacts are, otherwise the artifacts will be white dots.
-* **Chromatic abberation:** You can adjust this option to change the distance of the color separation effect.
+* **Chromatic aberration:** You can adjust this option to change the distance of the color separation effect.